 Leeds had plans for a clean-air zone, but as of October 2020, councillors approved a recommendation to discontinue these plans following the outcome of a joint review with central government.
 This was due to the uptake of lower-emission, compliant vehicles; most vehicles that would have been charged under the plans had already been replaced by cleaner models in advance of the zone’s introduction.

 Cambridge, Cardiff, Edinburgh, some Kent towns, Portsmouth, Reading, Sheffield and Slough are all considering some form of clean-air zone, although few details are available at the moment.
-Derby has proposed to charge eligible cars and vans to enter the city centre, or potentially within its outer ring road.
-Glasgow’s Low Emission Zone could be expanded to include cars, while Manchester and Newcastle are looking at charging business vehicles but not private cars.
+Derby has proposed to charge eligible cars and vans to enter the city centre, or potentially to come within its outer ring road.
+Glasgow’s Low Emission Zone could be expanded to include cars, while Manchester and Newcastle are looking at charging business vehicles, but not private cars.